AnghelLeonard/Hibernate-SpringBoot/README.md

      - use the `SEQUENCE` generator type (e.g., in PostgreSQL)\
      - configure the `hi/lo` algorithm as in `Author.java` entity\
      - insert a few records via `hi/lo`\
-     - insert a few records natively (this acts as an external system that relies on `NEXTVAL('sequence')` and is not aware of `hi/lo` presence)
+     - insert a few records natively (this acts as an external system that relies on `NEXTVAL('hilo_sequence')` and is not aware of `hi/lo` presence and/or behavior)

 **Output sample:** Running this application should result in the following error:\
 `ERROR: duplicate key value violates unique constraint "author_pkey"`\